 Thiazide diuretics act on the distal convoluted tubule (DCT) of the nephron where it inhibits the Na+/Cl- co-transporter.
 This prevents sodium and chloride entering the tubule cells and, therefore, water cannot follow.

 This mechanism has an initial hypotensive effect, however, this is mostly abolished by the renin-angiotensin system (RAS).
-Instead, thiazide diuretics long-term antihypertensive effects are due to vasodilation of peripheral vasculature through a mechanism that is poorly understood.
+The long-term antihypertensive effects may be due to vasodilation of peripheral vasculature through a mechanism that is poorly understood.

 Alpha-1 adrenoreceptors are found in most sympathetic tissues including vascular smooth muscle and have excitatory effects.
 Stimulation results in vasoconstriction.